Article

 Key findings of the study:

-• By addressing the monopoly issues in the EU Capital Market Infrastructure, the cost of capital for EU companies will be reduced by at least 0.16 percentage points, leading to a 0.09 percentage point increase in EU investment rate, which ultimately raises EU GDP by EUR 52 billion.
+• By effectively addressing the monopoly characteristics of the Capital Market Infrastructure, the cost of capital for EU companies could be reduced by at least 0.16 percentage points.
+This would support a 0.09 percentage point increase in EU investment rate and is estimated to raise EU GDP by EUR 52 billion.

-• To realise the economic potential, the EU Commission must introduce a future-fit regulation, which will incentivise Capital Market Infrastructure companies to behave as if they were subject to well-functioning competition
+• To realise the economic potential, the EU policy makers must tackle the underlying issues and introduce a future-fit regulation that incentivise the Capital Market Infrastructure companies to behave as if they were subject to effective and well-functioning competition.

 Related0 4